 The Spray, the Edge, and the Silence After: A Victoria Falls Story

-He said it the way someone announces a family member.
+"Mosi-oa-Tunya," your driver will say.
+"The Smoke That Thunders."
+He says it the way someone names a family member.
 Not with awe.
 With familiarity.

 You don't see the Falls when you arrive at the Zambia entrance.
 You pay your $20, walk through a gate, and follow a path through wet forest — spray-forest, technically, a microclimate created entirely by the Falls' mist.
 The trees drip constantly.
-The air is 10 degrees cooler than the road outside.
+The air runs 10 degrees cooler than the road outside.

 Then the path opens onto the Knife-Edge Bridge, and the sound becomes total.